-An integral part of our mission is to provide a vibrant environment that enhances student-centered learning opportunities.
+An integral part of our mission is to provide a vibrant environment that enhances studentcentered learning opportunities.
 At the same time, we are thinking for the future: about our hopes for you, our commitment to our alumni and community, and our nursing curriculum and instruction.

 Publicly, we acknowledge our role in the community as Setting the Standard in Nursing Education.
-It is this standard that makes Platt

-College a strong private institution of higher learning with a rich history.
+It is this standard that makes Platt College a strong private institution of higher learning with a rich history.
 We are continually developing new and creative ways to help you succeed at any stage in your life.
 At Platt College, our faculty and staff have a continuous commitment to quality education, personal growth, and an endeavor to meet the diverse, professional employment and educational needs of our service area.

-Platt College's Catalog provides a wealth of information about life, student services, and our Bachelor of Science in Nursing program.
-Treat the Catalog as your academic "guide book" namely, an electronic book that you can always find answers to questions about courses, nursing program requirements, academic standards, financial information and more.
+Platt College's Catalog provides a wealth of information about College life, student services, and our Bachelor of Science in Nursing program.
+Treat the Catalog as your academic "guide book" namely, a book that you can always find answers to questions about courses, nursing program requirements, academic standards, financial information and more.

-We invite you to peruse the Catalog by clicking on any of the maroon links on the right hand side of the page.
 The Catalog serves as your guide to student success!
 At Platt College, we believe student success is all about you-developing and being prepared with evidence-based practice skills, critical thinking skills, and collaborative team building.
 And it's all about you-valuing nursing education and becoming an effective citizen and life-long learner.